 Twin Bed Style

-The style you choose for your twin bed will set the tone for the room.
-It also expresses your tastes and personality.
+The style you choose for your twin bed will set the tone for the room while expressing your taste and personality.
 For a relaxed, casual look, select something contemporary.
 If a formal feel is more to your liking, then traditional will be the style for you.
 To help you decide which one might best reflect your personal taste, the following is a brief description of each of the major styles to choose from.

-Traditional style twin beds are immediately recognizable by their intricate decorative flourishes, such as crown molding, scalloped edges and Classical motifs.
-They tend to have rich finishes that have either been distressed or have a matte or satin appearance.
+Traditional style twin beds are immediately recognizable by their intricate decorative flourishes, such as crown molding, scalloped edges and classical motifs.
+They tend to have rich real wood finishes.
 Based on historical periods and social customs, traditional twin beds can have a stately, formal or simplified profile.
 Other characteristics of traditional furnishings include elaborate carvings, barley twist posts and cabriole legs.

 Contemporary style reflects current trends, using color and construction materials for effect.
 Lines are more relaxed, but still have a clean and linear appearance.
 A contemporary twin bed can also have a dramatic look.
 Geometric and minimalist, contemporary frequently mixes textured elements such as chrome accents with wood tones.
 Decorative detail is used with restraint for a more simple and refined effect.

-A transitional style twin bed merges contemporary and traditional design principles together, resulting in a look that resembles traditional style, but without as much intricate, decorative detail.
+A transitional twin bed merges contemporary and traditional design principles together, resulting in a look that resembles traditional style, but without as much intricate, decorative detail.
 The result is furniture that is simple yet sophisticated.
-A transitional twin bed typically contrasts straight lines with tapered legs or curved profiles.
+A transitional twin bed typically contrasts straight lines with curved profiles in an espresso finish.

 Modern style emerged in the second half of the 20th century, a direct protest to conventional forms, decorative detail and composition.
 A modern twin bed might be made of a stark, bleached wood and have an asymmetrical design.
 Modern can also be sleek and angular, with spare lines and an austere profile.

 Country style furniture has a relaxed and casual feel, with a touch of rustic charm.
-Because it has its roots in traditional design, a country twin bed might display many traditional elements, such as scalloped aprons, bun feet, carved accents and crown moldings.
+Because it has its roots in traditional design, a country twin bed might display many traditional elements, such as scalloped aprons, bun feet and crown molding.
 However, country furniture really reflects how furnishings were adapted in regional or provincial environments, with craftsmen using local materials and motifs instead of following the conventions found in major European centers.
-A country style twin bed could have a distressed finish, embossed inserts, stenciling or a rooster motif.
+A country twin bed could have a distressed finish, embossed inserts, stenciling or a distressed antique white finish.